SysKitTeam/docs-point/point-collaborators/resolve-governance-tasks/sensitivity-review.md

 You may be asked to review the sensitivity label on your workspace to ensure it still aligns with your team’s current needs and company policies.
 For example, if a project’s focus has shifted or if your workspace now includes more sensitive data, it might be time to update the label.

 This article walks you through the simple steps for reviewing and, if necessary, adjusting the sensitivity label for your workspace.
-With just a few actions, you’ll help protect your workspace and keep data access limited to those that need it.
+With just a few actions, you’ll help protect your workspace and limit data access to those who need it.

 Here's how you can perform a sensitivity review.

 ## Sensitivity Review Tasks

-Admins select the workspace(s) they want the sensitivity reviewed for and ask owners to perform the review.
+Admins select the workspace(s) for which they want the sensitivity label reviewed and ask owners to perform the review.

 Workspace owners receive an **e-mail** stating that your company requires you to add or update the sensitivity for the selected workspaces.
 The e-mail contains the following information: